-For overview about oncalls I recommend read chapter 14 Oncall 1.
+For an overview of on-call, I recommend reading Chapter 14 on On-call 1.

 But now to my example:

-Some numbers first, calculate and think what is important to you and if you have enough people to achieve at least this minimum number of people with your conditions.
-My example calculates with two roasters, and we can choose between 1-3 sites.
+Some numbers first — calculate and consider what matters most to you, and whether you have enough people to reach at least this minimum with your conditions.
+My example uses two rosters, and we can choose between 1-3 sites.

 One site

-We have 8 people that rotate every 4 weeks.
-If you can share primary and secondary you have to change this into 2 months and next month just change primary and secondary.
-I don’t recommend making 2 shifts in rows as many teams do.
-It’s not healthy.
-Still all these tables are a minimum number of people that isn’t optimal.
-You need extra capacity for vacations, sick people and not very near that 25%.
+We have 8 people rotating every 4 weeks.
+If you share primary and secondary across the same people, you need to extend this to 2 months and swap the roles each month.
+I don’t recommend back-to-back shifts, as many teams do — it’s not healthy.
+All these tables represent a minimum and are not optimal.
+You need extra capacity for vacations, sick days, and to stay safely below that 25% on-call threshold.

 Two sites

-We have 8 people rotated every 4 weeks.
-Recommendation from SRE book is 6 people per site and I agree.
-This calculation is bare minimum and I will recommend at least 6 people.
+We have 8 people rotating every 4 weeks.
+The SRE book recommends 6 people per site, and I agree.
+This calculation is a bare minimum — I recommend at least 6 people per site.

 Three sites

-We have 9 people rotate every 3 weeks.
-Still I will go with 6 people per site.
+We have 9 people rotating every 3 weeks.
+Still, I would go with 6 people per site.

 Many other scenarios you can find here in PagerDuty documentation.
 I recommend looking into it for inspiration.